NLnetLabs/rpki-doc/source/routinator/manual-page.rst

 :command:`/validity?asn=as-number&prefix=prefix`
       Same as above but with a more form-friendly calling convention.

+In addition, the current set of VRPs is available for each output format at a path with the same name as the output format.
+E.g., the CSV output is available at `/csv`.

-The paths that output the current set of VRPs accept filter expressions to limit the VRPs returned in the form of a query string.
+These paths accept filter expressions to limit the VRPs returned in the form of a query string.
 The field ``filter-asn`` can be used to filter for ASNs and the field ``filter-prefix`` can be used to filter for prefixes.
 The fields can be repeated multiple times.

 This works in the same way as the options of the same name to the :subcmd:`vrps` command.